Bagram torture and prisoner abuse: Binyam Mohamed

 Mohamed immigrated to the U.K. from Ethiopia in 1994 and sought asylum.
 In 2001, he converted to Islam and travelled to Pakistan, followed by Afghanistan, to see if the Taliban-run Afghanistan was "a good Islamic country".
 U.S. authorities believed that he was a would-be bomber who fought alongside the Taliban in Afghanistan.
 Pakistani immigration officials arrested him at the airport in April 2002 before he returned to the U.K., and Mohamed has said officials have used evidence gained through torture in sites in Pakistan, Morocco and Afghanistan between 2002 and 2004, before he was "secretly rendered" to the U.S. Guantanamo Bay detention camp in Cuba.
 In October 2008, the U.S. dropped all charges against him.
 Mohamed was reported as very ill as a result of a hunger strike in the weeks before his release.
 In February 2009, Mohamed was interviewed by Moazzam Begg, a fellow Bagram detainee and founder of CagePrisoners, an organization to help released detainees.
-Mohamad identified a photo of Aafia Siddiqui as the woman whom he and other male detainees had seen at Bagram, known as "Prisoner 650".
+Mohamed identified a photo of Aafia Siddiqui as the woman whom he and other male detainees had seen at Bagram, known as "Prisoner 650".